Max-infinitely divisible models and inference for spatial extremes: Modeling

 \subsection{Construction principles}

-We broadly distinguish three approaches to building useful max-id models: either by (i) directly specifying the measure $\Lambda$ in \eqref{eq:PPP} and \eqref{eq:cdf}, or (ii) defining the points $X_i$ constructively in the representation \eqref{eq:constructmaxid}, or (iii) exploiting the fact that max-id distributions arise as limits of $F_m^m$ as $m\to\infty$ where the distributions $F_m$ are not necessarily identical.
-This last approach was used by \citet{Padoan.2013}, who obtained a max-id model as the limit of multivariate Gaussian ratios with increasing correlation.
-We here propose two new general construction principles: in \S\ref{sec:finitemeasure}, we follow (i) by defining a finite measure $\Lambda$, while in \S\ref{sec:infinitemeasure}, we follow (ii) and define the points $X_i$ in \eqref{eq:constructmaxid}, generalizing the spectral representation of max-stable processes in \eqref{eq:ms}.
+We broadly distinguish three approaches to building useful max-id models: either by (i) directly specifying the exponent measure $\Lambda$ in \eqref{eq:PPP} and \eqref{eq:cdf}, or (ii) defining the points $\bm X_i$ constructively in the representation \eqref{eq:constructmaxid}, or (iii) exploiting the fact that max-id distributions arise as limits of $F_m^m$ as $m\to\infty$ where the distributions $F_m$ are not necessarily identical.
+This last approach was used by \citet{Padoan.2013}, who obtained a max-id model as the limit of multivariate Gaussian ratios with correlation increasing with $m$.
+Here, we propose two new general construction principles: in Section \ref{sec:finitemeasure}, we follow (i) by defining a \emph{finite} exponent measure $\Lambda$, while in Section \ref{sec:infinitemeasure}, we follow (ii) and directly define the points $\bm X_i$ in \eqref{eq:constructmaxid}, generalizing the spectral representation of max-stable processes in \eqref{eq:ms} with \emph{infinite} exponent measure $\Lambda$.